January 2026 Volunteer News & Updates

 Core Course Access for Master Gardeners

 Remember that as a certified, active Master Gardener volunteer, you have the opportunity to retake the Core Course.
 The time spent reviewing the course can count toward your required five hours of continuing education.
-This year's edition features updates to some of the modules, videos and activities.
+This year's edition features updates to some modules, videos, and activities.
 See the Statewide Master Gardener Update for information on how to register.

 Home Gardening Webinar Series from the University of Iowa